haotianwudev/ai_understand_chrome_ext_v3/README.md

 ## Installation

-1. Download the extension files on your computer.
+1. Download the extension files and unzip https://github.com/haotianwudev/ai_understand_chrome_ext_v3/archive/refs/heads/master.zip
 2. Open Google Chrome and navigate to `chrome://extensions`.
 3. Enable "Developer mode" by toggling the switch in the top right corner of the Extensions page.
 4. Click "Load unpacked" and select the folder containing the extracted extension files.